 Herminia graduated from CSU Monterey Bay in 2014 with a degree in Human Communication with an emphasis in Pre-Law.
 She previously worked at our center as the Outreach Coordinator/ Administrative Assistant for the Salinas office and now holds the position of Child Abuse Prevention coordinator where she enjoys working with children across Salinas and South County.

 Lauren was hired as the Deputy Director after earning a Master of Public Administration from the Middlebury Institute of International Studies where she focused research and course work on sexual violence and organizational capacity building.
 Lauren’s passion in life is rooted in MCRCC’s vision to end sexual violence, and all forms of violence.
-Though this passion may sometimes appear singular, she also deeply loves the natural beauty of Monterey County, her three-legged dog, supportive partner, family, friends, cooking, growing dahlias, and her co-workers at MCRCC who amaze her with their brilliance and dedication everyday.
+Though this passion may sometimes appear singular, she also deeply loves the natural beauty of Monterey County, her three-legged dog, family, friends, cooking, growing dahlias, and her co-workers at MCRCC who amaze her with their brilliance and dedication everyday.

 Robyn is a 2015 graduate of CSU Monterey Bay, where she earned her Bachelors of Arts in Collaborative Health and Human Services with a concentration in Public Administration.
 While she attended CSUMB, she interned for three semesters with MCRCC’s outreach program.